msvbd/Regex-for-Fortran/README.md

 ```
 ### `re_replace` example
-You have three choices how to replace regex pattern in `string`.
+You have three choices on how to replace the regex pattern in a `string`.
 1. Create `re_posix` and call its method `%replace` with `string` and substring as arguments
 1. Create `re_posix` and apply to it `re_replace` function with `re_posix`, `string` and substring as arguments
-1. use `re_replace` function with this arguments: `string`, `pattern`, substring and regex options
+1. use `re_replace` function with these arguments: `string`, `pattern`, substring and regex options
 ```
   type(re_posix) :: re